ethereumclassic/ethereumclassic.github.io/content/blog/2022-10-07-twitter-tebacle/index.en.md

 As of writing the outcome is unknown.
 The best case scenario is that the `Ergo_Platform` is returned, renamed to `eth_classic`, and reveified under the control of ETC Coop.

-We hope that Twitter Support are able to assist to rectify this action, which appears to be contravene Twitter's Terms of Service
+We hope that Twitter Support are able to assist to rectify this action, which appears to contravene Twitter's Terms of Service.

 https://help.twitter.com/en/rules-and-policies/platform-manipulation